LiamJCates/Programming-Notes/C++/Arrays.md

 ## Dynamic Arrays
 To program an application that is able to optimally consume memory resources on the basis of the needs of the user, you need to use dynamic memory allocation.
 This enables you to allocate more when you need more memory and release memory that you have in excess.
 C++ supplies you two operators, new and delete, to help you better manage the memory consumption of your application.
 Pointers being variables that are used to contain memory addresses play a critical role in efficient dynamic memory allocation.

-choose
-dynamic arrays that optimize memory consumption and scale up depending on the demand for resources and memory at execution-time.
+choose dynamic arrays that optimize memory consumption and scale up depending on the demand for resources and memory at execution-time.
 C++ provides you with convenient and easy-to-use dynamic arrays in the form of std::vector

  #include <iostream>
  #include <vector>

 using namespace std;
+//using std::vector;

 int main()
 {